STREGAsGate/GateEngine/README.md

 ```

 ### Windows Specific Setup
-Swift 5.9.0 Only: A linker error for dinput.lib can be solved by following the workaround [here](https://github.com/apple/swift/issues/68887).
+Swift 5.9.0 Only: A linker error for `dinput.lib` can be fixed with a workaround [here](https://github.com/apple/swift/issues/68887).

 ### Linux Specific Setup
 For Linux you must install dev packages for OpenGL and OpenAL.